kaia-cochran/microscope-image-analysis-pipeline/README.md

 # microscope-image-analysis-pipeline
-An image to estimate proportion of cell death in fluorescence microscopy images.
+A pipeline to estimate proportion of cell death in fluorescence microscopy images.